vscode-doc-jp/Docs/userguide/integrated-terminal.md

 ## Configuration

-The shell used defaults to `$SHELL` on Linux and OS X, and PowerShell on Windows.
+The shell used defaults to `$SHELL` on Linux and OS X, PowerShell on Window 10 and cmd.exe on earlier versions of Windows.
 These can be overridden manually by setting `terminal.integrated.shell.*` in [settings](/docs/getstarted/settings.md).
 Arguments can be passed to the terminal shell on Linux and OS X using the `terminal.integrated.shellArgs.*` settings.

 ### Windows